wartimeaide/website/content/members.md

 {{< image src="/img/members/charles.ciampa.jpg" alt="Charles Ciampa" height="400px" width="300px" float="left" >}}
 ## Charles Ciampa
-- Secretary of Treasury
+- CFO (Chief Information Officer)
-- CFO (Chief Financial Officer)
+- IT Manager
 - Board member

 Charlie shares the responsibility of managing the website.
 He manages the website and all technology.
 If you are having any technical issues with our website, we would be glad to put you in touch with Charlie and our tech team.